KK1811/user_maps_camera/README.md

-# Geolocation Demo | 🐦 Flutter + 🔥 Firebase + 🌎 Google Maps

 Realtime Geolocation with Flutter, Firebase, and Google Maps.
-[Video Lesson](https://fireship.io/lessons/flutter-realtime-geolocation-firebase/).